OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/counter.md

 1. To reopen your screen, select the **Interface** tab, and double-click on your screen.

-1. From the Toolbox, drag an Expression widget into the Content placeholder, and in the **Expression Editor** enter the following expression and click **Done**.
+1. From the Toolbox, drag an Expression widget into the Content placeholder, and in the **Expression Editor** enter the following expression and click **Close**.

     `GetUsers.Count`